Finding a Top Financial Advisor Firm in Birmingham, Alabama

-Warren Averett Asset Management (formerly Kinsight LLC) has more than $2 billion in assets under management.
-This is one of the only fee-only firm on our list.
+Warren Averett Asset Management (formerly Kinsight LLC) is one of the only fee-only firms on our list.
 Warren Averett isn’t for just anyone, however.
-The firm asks for a minimum of $1 million to invest, making it among the highest amount required.
+The firm asks for a minimum of $1 million to invest.

 Warren Averett Asset Management Background